truenas/documentation/content/en/hub/initial-setup/storage/pools.md

 Select the pool to import and confirm the settings.
 Click **IMPORT** to finish the process.

 {{% pageinfo %}}
 For security reasons, encrypted pool keys are not saved in a configuration backup file.
 When TrueNAS® has been installed to a new device and a saved configuration file restored to it, the keys for encrypted disks will not be present, and the system will not request them.
-To correct this, export the encrypted pool with  (Configure) ➞ Export/Disconnect, making sure that Destroy data on this pool? is not set.
+To correct this, export the encrypted pool with <i class="fas fa-pen" aria-hidden="true" title="Pen"></i>&nbsp; (Configure) > **Export/Disconnect**, making sure that Destroy data on this pool? is not set.
 Then import the pool again.
 During the import, the encryption keys can be entered as described above.
 {{% /pageinfo %}}